EconPapers

 Are U.S. Consumers Tolerant of GM Foods?

-Staff General Research Papers from Iowa State University, Department of Economics
+Staff General Research Papers Archive from Iowa State University, Department of Economics

 Abstract: Controversy surrounds the introduction of genetically modified foods.
-One key issue relates to tolerance levels—the impurity rate tolerated before a commodity must be labeled.
+One key issue relates to tolerance levelsï¾—the impurity rate tolerated before a commodity must be labeled.
 Currently, the United States has not defined a tolerance level for genetically modified foods.
 This paper uses data from experimental auctions to test whether consumers prefer foods with 0, 1, or 5% tolerance levels for genetically modified material.
 We conclude consumers would pay less for food that tolerates genetically modified material, but find no evidence that consumers' place different values on foods with 1 and 5% genetically modified content.

-Date: 2005-05-05
+Date: 1009-12-22

-Published in Review of Agricultural Economics, Spring/Summer 2004, Vol. 26, pp. 19-31.
+Published in Review of Agricultural Economics, Spring/Summer 2004, vol. 26, pp. 19-31

 There are no downloads for this item, see the EconPapers FAQ for hints about obtaining it.